 A Note on “High Prices” and Online Offers

-Mail-in services and pop-up buyers often advertise high payouts, but the actual process can involve delays, unclear pricing, or revisions after items are received.
+Mail-in services and pop-up buyers often advertise high payouts, but the process can involve delays or unclear pricing.
+We keep everything straightforward by evaluating items in person.

 Working With Customers From Across Chicago